Total Hip Replacement

 4. Take all the prescribed medications religiously.

-5. Inform the doctor about current medication.
+5. Inform your doctor about the current medication.

 6. Avoid eating heavy meals a day before the surgery, as it can lead to nausea and vomiting.